milesroberts-123/LaTeX-tutorial/README.md

 ## Templates
 Always look for a template before starting from scratch!

 Genetics, PNAS, Nature, Oxford, PLOS all have submission templates!

-If you don't know where you're submitting yet, try the bioarxiv template
+If you don't know where you're submitting yet, try the bioarxiv template!

 ## Adding text
-one line = one paragraph
-You need to hit enter a couple times to begin new paragraph
+Simply type as you normally would to add text to a latex document.
+However, remember that one line of text = one paragraph.
+To begin a new paragraph, you need to hit enter a couple times.

 ## Commands
 You use LateX commands to do anything other than adding text to your document.
 All commands begin with a backslash `\`, followed by the name of the command, and then a list of command inputs in curly braces `{}`.
 Examples of some simple command follow.

 ## bold, italics, underline, subscript, superscript

 `\textbf{}` Bolden text

 `\textit{}` Italicize text

 `\underline{}` Underline text

+Example:

+Input: `\textbf{This is my bold text.}`

+Output: **This is my bold text.**